ViniciusCivali/BullCowGame/README.md

 I did all the function that do the game laws.
 Including, I was able to use some good algorithms ideas that I learn from my software developer experience, like use Set to check if a word is in fact isogram or even rather than filter all list of words select one and if isn't isogram to use recursion, what for an ultra casual game is a good approach in that context, seen the fact that isn't a game played many times normally.
 I was able to test different implementations for the same functions in addition to always having object-oriented programming in mind.
+In addition, the course provides an introduction to setting and creating environments, but it is very introductory.

 Reception screen with DEBUG on.
 ![Reception](https://user-images.githubusercontent.com/74788707/154182935-34768990-bbb5-407e-b31a-bb9f9d4ddf73.PNG)